 Does it appear that Calvin's educational needs are being met?
 Why or why not?
 [Allow time for participants to respond.]
-PG page 43 FG page 66

-Slide 3rd grade Unit 6 We have not done any math yet today!
-Take a look at the 3rd grade Unit 6 task found in the back of your guide.
+We have not done any math yet today!
+Take a look at the "Logical Exercise" task found in the back of your guide.